Metal Gear Solid V: The Phantom Pain: Critical reception

 Carter of Destructoid praised the power of the Fox Engine, calling the graphical rendering "beautiful" and the sound design "impeccable".
 Schreier of Kotaku lauded the game as being "exceptionally polished" and looking "phenomenal", praising Snake's character model and animations.
-USgamer's Bailey similarly wrote that D-Dog "exhibits almost Pixar-like levels of detail" in its movement and interactions.
+USgamer's Bailey similarly wrote that D-Dog "exhibits almost Pixar-like levels of detail" in his movement and interactions.
 GameSpot's Brown and IGN's Ingenito described the cinematography as "top-notch" and "beautiful", respectively.
 Juba of Game Informer felt that the visuals were "great", though noted some occasional texture pop-in.
 Critics praised the game's performance as "smooth" in spite of its high graphical fidelity.

 Portrayal of Quiet

 Before the release of the game, the presentation of the female character Quiet became a topic of controversy concerning her appearance.
 Halo content producer David Ellis criticized her for being oversexualized and a negative affirmation of the stereotype of the game industry as "full of man babies".
 Kojima and Konami released Quiet figurines in May 2015 as part of the game's promotion.
 The figure's soft, pliable breasts were criticized by some in the West in social media and in the press.

 The finished game drew more criticism of Quiet's portrayal in both reviews and opinion pieces.
+Michael McWhertor of Polygon described the justification for Quiet's lack of clothing as "inextricably tied to the game's convoluted story", and criticized how the game similarly presented other female characters by "zeroing in on their jiggling breasts and panning across their asses in a silly, oversexualized way".
 GamesRadar+'s David Roberts described Quiet as "one of the most complex and conflicted characters in MGS5", but that her depiction was an example of a "juvenile approach to sexuality" that typifies Kojima's work and the Metal Gear series as a whole.
-Michael McWhertor of Polygon described the justification for Quiet's lack of clothing as "inextricably tied to the game's convoluted story", and criticized how the game similarly presented other female characters by "zeroing in on their jiggling breasts and panning across their asses in a silly, oversexualized way."
+IGN's Ingenito called Quiet the most interesting character in the game, writing that her "warm, childlike sincerity and battlefield ferocity cause her to steal every scene she's in."
+However, he felt disappointed that she was also "required to be a lust-object".

-On the other hand, GameZone's James Wynne felt that the game's story explanation was a valid enough reason for her scantily-clad appearance and succeeds in Kojima's aim to make Quiet "a true antithesis to sexy-just-because female characters."
-He wrote that "Fan service doesn't erase the fact that Quiet is a strong, well-written character that doesn't need a man to save her.
+Conversely, GameZone's James Wynne felt that the game's story explanation was a valid enough reason for her scantily-clad appearance and succeeds in Kojima's aim to make Quiet "a true antithesis to sexy-just-because female characters".
+He also wrote that "Fan service doesn't erase the fact that Quiet is a strong, well-written character that doesn't need a man to save her.
 That puts her on a level comparable to The Boss, who was the most impressive female character to ever grace a video game."
-IGNs Ingenito called Quiet the most interesting character in the game, writing that her "warm, childlike sincerity and battlefield ferocity cause her to steal every scene she's in."
-However, he felt disappointed that she was also "required to be a lust-object."